-The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Annex B of the statutory guidance 'Keeping Children Safe in Education', DfE (2022).
+The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2022).

-This policy has been revised to reflect these changes to the statutory guidance.
-This policy will be reviewed in full by the Governing Board on an annual basis.
-This policy is due for review in September 2023.
+This policy will be reviewed in full by the Trust and adopted by the Local Governing Body (LGB) on an annual basis.
+This policy was last adopted by the LGB on .
+It is due for review by the Trust on 5 August 2023.